Search

 € 950,00

 ROSS, John.
 Verhaal van eenen tweeden zeetogt, en van verscheidene landreizen in de Noordpool-gewesten.
 Ondernomen tot opsporing eener noordwestelijke doorvaart.
 Uit het Engelsch vertaald door J. Olivier.
 Zutphen, W.J.
 Thieme, 1836-1837.3 volumes.
 Modern half cloth.
 With folding map.
 XXXX,296; 327; 284 pp. First Dutch edition; first published in London in 1835 Narrative of a second voyage in search of a north-west passage. - Sir John Ross (1777-1856) set out in 1826 with the small paddle-steamer the Victory, after the failure of his voyage in 1821.
 He spent the years 1829-1833 in the far northwest.
 He successfully waethered repeated Arctic winters and systematically accumulated a wealth of scientific data and reached the North Magnetic Pole in 1831.The Victory was crushed in the ice and Ross and his men were rescued by a whaler, the Isabella, in August 1833 at Lancaster Sound, after a terrible trek South.
-The introduction contains a chronological summary of previous explorations in search of a Northwest Passage. - (Some foxing; written number on title-pages). - Very rare.Not in Tiele or Cat.
+The introduction contains a chronological summary of previous explorations in search of a Northwest Passage. - (Some foxing; written number on title-pages). - A rare fundamental Arctic narrative.Not in Tiele or Cat.
 NHSM; Sabin 73382 (English ed.); Arctic Bibl.
 14866; Stam, Books on ice, p.22; Hill 1490; Howgego II, R29.
 [Boeknr.: 36193 ]

 € 875,00